-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Day 1

-On Friday, December 23, 1983, at 11:45 a.m., a single-engine V-tailed Bonanza rumbled down a runway at Pueblo, Colorado’s municipal airport and took off into a storm.
+On Friday, Dec.
+23, 1983, at 11:45 a.m., a single-engine V-tailed Beechcraft Bonanza rumbled down a runway at Pueblo, Colorado’s municipal airport and took off into a storm.

 At the controls was Tony Mink, a 36-year-old with dark hair, hazel eyes, and a long beard that he grew whenever he didn’t feel like shaving.
 A second-generation pilot, Mink had earned his license at 18.
-Throughout his 20s, he made his living in the air, flying odd jobs and bank deliveries out of Utah and southern Idaho, where he’d grown up.
+Throughout his twenties, he made his living in the air, flying odd jobs and bank deliveries out of Utah and southern Idaho, where he’d grown up.
 Now, he ran an aircraft salvage business—buying used planes to be fixed up for resale—out of Florida, where he lived with his family.

 They were with him in the Bonanza as the wheels left the runway.
 In the front passenger seat was his wife, Chi, short for Charlene; Tony had called her that since they were high school sweethearts.
-In the back seat was Brian, their only son, a 14-year-old introvert who gravitated towards computers.
+In the back seat was Brian, their only son, a 14-year-old introvert who gravitated toward computers.
 The plane swiftly rose into the clouds, its windows beaded with melted snow.

 The Minks had left Fort Lauderdale the day before.
 They were en route to Salt Lake City, their former home, where they planned to attend a Christmas party with friends.
-Fort Lauderdale to Salt Lake City is a long haul—1,600 miles and about nine hours.
+Fort Lauderdale to Salt Lake City is a long haul—2,000 miles and about 12 hours.
 And Tony’s four-seater was a small plane; once in the air, there was no walking, or standing—not even space for a bathroom.
 This was the family’s version of a road trip: a cramped, uncomfortable, loud, but thrilling ride through the clouds.

 The storm over Colorado was just one pocket of a freak weather system that had caught forecasters off guard.
 Fueled by arctic winds from the Yukon, a cold front was lashing the entire continent.
 Blizzards raged from the Great Lakes to the Rockies and down to New Mexico.
 Floods wreaked havoc in Pennsylvania and New Jersey.
-Barges sat in eight inches of ice on the Mississippi River, frozen till spring.
+Barges sat in 8 inches of ice on the Mississippi River, frozen till spring.
 Cattle were forced off the range in Texas.
 That morning, a SIGMET advisory was in effect, meaning significant meteorological conditions such as turbulence, winds, and strong up- and downdrafts.

 But Tony was no stranger to hardcore flying.
 His father was the multiple-year winner of the “Idaho Safe Pilot award.”
 His mother was a “pinch hitter,” trained to control the plane from the right side in case anything happened to her husband mid-flight.
 “Another rotten afternoon in the mountains,” Mink said to himself as snow whipped past the windshield and gusts above 100 mph buffeted the little Bonanza.
 Sliding around in the baggage compartment were the Minks’ Christmas presents and luggage—including a heavy leather suitcase containing valuable contents that Tony was anxious to deliver to his lawyer in Salt Lake.

 As Tony dipped below the high Rockies, the only things visible outside were the plane’s wing lights, blinking in the fog.
-Instrument flying conditions have a very conservative fuel requirement: you’re supposed to land with enough fuel to still be able to fly to your alternative airport, plus 45 minutes.
+Instrument flying has a very conservative fuel requirement: You’re supposed to land with enough fuel to still be able to fly to your alternate airport, plus 45 minutes.
 After takeoff, he’d switched to the small tanks on the wingtips, keeping the main tank full for landing.

 Just as the plane passed over the sleepy northern New Mexico town of Tierra Amarilla, Tony noticed the needle twitching on his fuel flow gauge, indicating that the engine’s fuel pump was sucking up air.
 He decided to switch from a near-empty tip tank to a full one.